easai/Lux-Meter/README.md

 The OLED shows a small LUX label at the top and a large integer lux value below it.

+## Case 3MF Files

+This project includes printable enclosure files for the Lux Meter.

+Contents of the /case directory:

+• Complete enclosure in 3MF format
+• Lid and base components as separate files
+• Internal alignment features matched to the ESP32 C3 SuperMini and VEML7700
+• Clearances verified for the SSD1306 OLED module
+• Models prepared for standard FDM printing tolerances

+All STL files are located in the /case directory of this repository.

 ## Datasheets